 Repair Category 1

-Notes No significant defects were noted.
+Notes No significant defects noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes We note the overflow from the pressurised hot water cylinder is flowing and discharging externally to the rear of the property.
-Further checks and remedial works/repairs will be necessary as appropriate.
+Heating and hot water Repair Category 1 Notes No significant defects noted.
+We assume that service records for the system can be made available as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.